And I responded with a variation of the following. Because I talk too much.

-(a) Hone one’s self discipline (fasting is no easy matter – but at the end of the 29 or 30 days, you wake up and think: I can do *anything*) and self-control.
-Practicing endurance and generating more self confidence, patience and determination in the face of a very difficult task.
-Essentially reaffirming that one is master over their body, rather than slave to it.
+(a) It is to hone one’s self discipline and self-control.
+Let me assure you that fasting is no easy matter, most definitely not during the long summer days; but, at the end of the 29 or 30 days, you wake up and think: I can do anything.
+To fast is to practice endurance and generate more self confidence, patience and determination in the face of a very difficult physical task, reaffirming that one is master over their body, rather than slave to it.

-(b) Remind us that it is a *luxury* to walk to the sink and grab a glass of water when we’re thirsty.
-That it is a blessing to feel hungry and run out and grab a burger or a pizza or a fruit, etc. When we consider the levels of poverty and death from starvation that occur at a sick rate on an hourly basis – this understanding is unmatched and critical in a day when apathy seems rampant.
+(b) Fasting reminds us that it is a *luxury* to walk to the sink and safely access a clean glass of water when we’re thirsty.
+That it is a blessing to feel hungry and run out and pick up a burger or a pizza or a fruit, etc. When we consider the levels of poverty and death from starvation that occur at a sick rate on an hourly basis, this reason is unmatched and critical in any fight against apathy.

-(c) Force us into a time of self-reflection and awareness.
-A part of the process is to take stock of one’s last 12 months; to remind oneself of their personal running list of actions / behaviours with which we are not entirely comfortable, situations in which we could have been kinder.
-[Personally, I try to remedy where I can, take note and change where I can not, and ultimately take the coming year to remove influences which I believe aren’t too healthy (emotionally, physically and spiritually)].
+(c) The lack of reliance on food (or drink or sex or cigarettes or anything external) as a source of comfort and self-soothing forces our hand into a time of self-reflection and awareness.
+A part of the process very naturally becomes about taking stock of one’s last 12 months; to remind oneself of their personal running list of actions / behaviours with which they are not entirely comfortable, and situations in which they could have been kinder.
+[Personally, I try to remedy where I can, take note and change where I can not, and ultimately take the coming year to remove influences which I believe are not too healthy (emotionally, physically and spiritually)].

 Pillar #2: Declaration that there are no gods but God (and that his final prophet is Muhammad)